WalidMohamed1/Function-Plotter/README.md

 # Function-Plotter
-a GUI program that plots arbitrary user-entered function.
+A GUI program that plots arbitrary user-entered function.

 <h4>Language used:</h4>
  <ul>